keptn/community/governance/members-and-charter.md

  Maintain relationships with the CNCF.
 For instance, creating documents describing the project Define, evolve, and defend the vision, values, mission, and scope of the project - to establish and maintain Keptn.
  Decide how and when official releases of Keptn artifacts are made and what they include.
- Establish processes regarding, and provide a final escalation path for any contested Keptn related decision.
+ Establish processes regarding, and provide a final escalation path for any contested Keptn-related decision.
- Establish processes regarding other project resources/assets, including artifact repositories, build and test infrastructure, web sites and their domains, blogs, social-media accounts, etc.
+ Establish processes regarding other project resources/assets, including artifact repositories, build and test infrastructure, websites and their domains, blogs, social media accounts, etc.
  Request funds and other support from the CNCF (e.g. marketing, press, etc.).
  Delegate appropriate authority to trusted individuals.
  This work is to be handled by the Governance Committee or delegated to other project groups like the Technical Committee.